Pet Insurance Loss Ratios: Addressing the Behavioral Data Gap

 The other half of the gap is a behavior observability problem which is uniquely addressable for the 80% of the global pet book related to canine policies.
 Decades of peer-reviewed clinical research into canine-human behavior have established clear, breed-type-specific behavioral patterning which becomes highly measurable within the right framework.
 Taken together with the following two structural features of current risk modeling, both the limitations of the current approach and the path to remediation become equally obvious:

-The owner is an unpriced risk element.
+• The owner is an unpriced risk element.
 A dog is influenced by human behavior in a way no other insured asset is.
 The risk profile is fundamentally dyadic (pair-driven): the same animal carries materially different risk depending on the owner managing it.
-An experienced owner matched to a demanding breed and a first-time owner who chose the same breed on its appearance are two different risks wearing the same breed and age profile.
+An experienced owner matched to a demanding breed and a first-time owner who chooses the same breed on its appearance are two substantially different risks with potentially identical static rating factors.
 Underwriting prices the animal and treats it as the whole, when the owner is the half that determines the outcome, and the half no inception attribute currently captures and no telemetry sensor can reach.

 These two features compound: a dynamic risk modeled on static factors; policies rated on the animal without regard for the human half of the behavioral pair.
 This compound risk is the addressable portion of the pet lines loss ratio gap.